Page update November 2, 2022

 There are a lot of you now… I mean A LOT!
 And I’m always shocked but grateful.
 A lot of you write me and I love hearing from you.
 And it’s almost always the same thing.

-It’s your number one interior decorating issue
+It’s your number one interior decorating problem

 What the hell paint color do I need?